A colophon is traditionally the part of a book that describes how it was made. This page serves that purpose for this site.

 Writing

-I write in Markdown (MDX, specifically) using whatever text editor I have open.
-Posts start as rough notes, often just a few sentences.
+Posts start as rough notes in Obsidian.
 I revise them over time, sometimes publishing quickly, sometimes letting them sit for weeks.

 There’s no CMS.
-I commit content directly to the repository.
-It’s more friction than a web interface, but it keeps everything version-controlled and portable.
+Content lives in MDX files and is committed directly to the repository.
+More friction than a web interface, but everything stays version-controlled and portable.

 Privacy

-I use Vercel Analytics, which respects privacy and doesn’t use cookies.
-There are no trackers, no ads, and no data sold to third parties.
+I use Vercel Analytics, which is a privacy-first tool that doesn’t use cookies.
+There are no ads and no cross-site trackers, and I will never sell your data to third parties.

 The guestbook collects only what you submit: your name, message, and country (for the stamp).
 If you want your entry removed, email me.